 Flights

-Booking flights can be difficult and sometimes the most costly part of a trip.
-As a trip leader, picking the arrival and departure times at the destination is the most crucial piece to establish.
+Booking flights can be difficult and sometimes the most costly of a trip.
+As a trip leader, picking the arrival and departure times at the destination is crucial to establishing.
 It is often more accessible for everyone to book their flights in most groups.
-If members of the group are co-located, even better if flights are shared, but this is optional.
+If group members are co-located, it is even better if flights are shared, but this is optional.
 Some folk may be leaving the trip early, so they may need to plan their departures.

-Once you have well-established group arrival and departure times, you need to consider your bookings.
+You need to consider your bookings once you have well-established group arrival and departure times.
 Remember that the earlier you book, the better rates you can achieve.
-There are all sorts of theories into airline ticket pricing, which I won’t dive into there, but 3 to 6 months in advance is usually a reasonable price.
-In booking, consider the flight length, how many stops there are, and layovers.
+There are many theories into airline ticket pricing, which I won’t dive into, but 3 to 6 months in advance is usually reasonable.
+In booking, consider the flight length, the number of stops, and layovers.
 Layovers are notorious as they can be burning your time somewhere.
 You also have a slight chance of losing your luggage or a connecting flight due to irregularities.
 Sometimes, layovers can be nice if you account for them in your plan.
 We’ve turned some layovers into extended layovers and visited the surrounding area.

-Optimize the booking for the shortest total time, with minor stops, in an acceptable budget range for you.
+Optimize the booking for the shortest total time, with minor stops, in an acceptable budget range.
 This can be tricky to get right.
 You may even want to watch ticket prices for several days to understand how much prices fluctuate before committing.
-Google Flights has been a super helpful tool for us to do some preliminary research on flights and tend to be one of the more accurate tools we’ve found.
+Google Flights has been a super helpful tool for us to do some preliminary research on flights and tends to be one of the more accurate tools we’ve found.

 Hotels & Stays

-During the trip, you can expect every night you’ll need to stay somewhere.
+During the trip, you can expect you’ll need to stay somewhere every night.
 I do not recommend winging it to foreign areas and where you will stay.
-There could be events or unknown elements at play that leave you and your group homeless.
+Events or unknown elements could be at play that leave you and your group homeless.
 As a leader, you must also understand the needs of your group.
 Some folk might be comfortable staying at cheaper budget options like a hostel.
 They may prefer the atmosphere.
 Others may prefer a more comfortable and private housing of a hotel.
 Airbnb options are also worth exploring if you have a large group.
 Renting a whole house can be convenient.

 From there, it is time to book!
-Various hotel chains, hostels, Airbnbs, etc., all have various tools you can book directly through.
-This can be painful as you’ll need to track each of these separately.
+Various hotel chains, hostels, Airbnbs, etc., have tools you can book directly through.
+This can be painful as you’ll need to track each separately.
 However, there is hope!
-Hotels.com has been a great resource as it does have a good database of your options, and it works reasonably well internationally!
+Hotels.com has been a great resource as it has a good database of your options and works reasonably well internationally!

 Transportation

-Transportation options vary widely depending on what you plan on doing, where you are going, and how big your group is.
-For large groups, it may make sense to charter a whole private bus to drive you through to your destinations.
-For smaller groups, hiring a private driver or local guiding companies with shuttles may make sense.
+Transportation options vary widely depending on your plan, where you are going, and how big your group is.
+It may make sense for large groups to charter a private bus to drive you through to your destinations.
+Hiring a private driver or local guiding companies with shuttles may make sense for smaller groups.
 The critical bit is to understand where you are going.
-Perhaps, you won’t need a vehicle if the destinations are close.
-Then, you can get by with walking and taxing as needed.
+Perhaps you won’t need a vehicle if the destinations are close.
+Then, you can get by by walking and taxing as needed.

-If you plan to rent your vehicle, make sure you do it in advance.
+If you plan to rent your vehicle, do it in advance.
 I often see destinations having limited or out of vehicles to meet the demand.
-You don’t want to get caught off guard as it may be a show stopper.
-Understand the size of the vehicle you need and one that meets the needs of the worst terrain you will go to.
+You don’t want to get caught off guard, as it may be a show-stopper.
+Understand the vehicle size you need and one that meets the needs of the worst terrain you will go to.

 Permits & Events